 Some questions are best asked of the dean.
 Ask him or her: the salary range offered for this position (this may not be their final offer, but negotiations should wait until after you have been offered the job); set-up funds; and the benefits package including annuity, health insurance, moving expenses, occasional free classes for family members, tuition remission for your children.
 Sometimes you will be asked open-ended questions concerning set-up money.
 Dean: "How much were you thinking?"
 Candidate: "That depends on the institution's commitment to research."
 This is where your ability to bargain will be useful.
 Remind the dean that 1X funding gets 1X results and 10X funding gets 10X results.
-However, this kind of hardballing puts reasonable expectations on you to perform.
+However, this kind of hardball bargaining may put high expectations on your own research performance.
 Ask the dean to define "scholarly activity" in regards to tenure.
-It is a good idea to present the dean with a list of equipment which should be prioritized as equipment needed versus wanted, with potential funding sources for the latter.
-This list should include everything you can justify since you can look very generous as you compromise during the negotiations.
-It might be worth pointing out that time spent on applications for funds to purchase essential equipment is time not spent on teaching or research.
-Again, the final negotiations will come later, after the job offer is made.
+It is a good idea to preent the dean with a list of equipment hich should be prioritized as equipment needed versus wanted, with potential funding sources for the latter.
+This list should be optimistic but not outrageous, and leave you some room to compromise during the negotiations.
+It might be worth reminding the dean that time spent on applications for funds to purchase essential equipment is time not spent on teaching or research.
+The final negotiations will come later, after the job offer is made.